 Several methods are used to establish room rates.
 Each provides guidelines for the hotel real estate developer.
-These are guidelines only and should be reviewed with the previous discussion in mind.
+These are only guidelines and should be reviewed with the previous discussion in mind.
 The front office manager must stay in touch with the general manager and controller to monitor room rate effectiveness.
-The rule-of-thumb method for determining room rates stipulates that the room rate should be \$2 for every \$1,000 of construction costs.
-For example, if a new hotel is constructed at a cost of \$45,000 per room, the room rate would initially be \$90 per night.
+The general rule-of-thumb method for determining room rates stipulates that the room rate should be \$1 for every \$1,000 of construction costs.
+(This figure is from the 1960s; the current figure is \$2 for every \$1,000 of construction costs.)
+For example (using the \$1 for every \$1,000 of construction costs formula), if a new hotel is constructed at a cost of \$45,000 per room, the room rate would initially be \$45 per night.
 Clearly, this is a very general method of guesstimating room rates and should not be relied on alone.